 Syphilis can be easily treated which is usually done through your sexual health clinic.

 Testing for Syphilis is free and easy in the UK, but many people with Syphilis don't know they have it.
 Treating Syphilis means that it can't be passed on to sexual partners.

 If you are based in the Plymouth area you can order a home test kit as part of the "Long Time No Syphilis"campaign now at:

 If you are based outside of Plymouth you can access a Syphilis test via your local sexual health clinic.
 For further information on these click here. (sexual health clinic).
 You can also speak with our staff to find out how to access testing.

 The best way to prevent acquiring Syphilis is to use condoms for oral and penetrative sex.
 We understand many people don't like to use condoms for oral sex.
-You can dams for this or if you have a number of sexual partners you should get in the habit of testing regularly (every 3-6 months.)
+You can use dams for this or if you have several sexual partners you should get in the habit of testing regularly (every 3-6 months).

-If you are using sex toys it is advisable not share these or use a condom with them, changing this every time you pass the toy between you.
+If you are using sex toys it is advisable not to share these.
+You can use a condom on toys, which should be changed every time you pass the toy between you.

-Using a clean needle every time and not sharing these with others, you should also use clean water each time you inject.
+You should always use a clean needle every time you inject and not share these with others, you should also use clean water each time you inject.